Texas Security Funding for School Safety

 Communities across the country continue to work to identify, fund and implement advanced security technologies to improve school safety.

-Following the tragic mass shooting at Uvalde’s Robb Elementary School, the state of Texas announced $417 million in grants to the Texas Education Association (TEA), with a portion of that funding specifically dedicated to the purchase of Silent Panic Alarm Technologies (SPAT).
-Panic alarm technology can help automatically notify law enforcement of a life-threatening emergency like active shooters or intruders.
+Following the tragic mass shooting at Uvalde’s Robb Elementary School, the state of Texas announced $417 million in grants to the Texas Education Association (TEA), with a portion of that funding specifically dedicated to the purchase of Silent Panic Alert Technologies (SPAT).
+Panic alert technology can help automatically notify law enforcement of a life-threatening emergency like active shooters or intruders.

 Available through the Texas eGrants system to eligible Local Educational Agencies (LEAs), school districts and charter schools, the Texas SPAT grant program guidelines provide specific and direct funding for Silent Panic Alert Technology, including: